Clinamenic/GFEL/content/library/Field Reports/Imagination Circle in Portland.md

 Antonio shared a vision of open hardware hacking that extends the values and cultural reach of web3, after which we all shared a collective vision of what a robust urban DIY/reuse/hardware hacker visual and tech culture might look like.

-@bettercallzaal gave his theory of a music industry for the new economy; Langdon invited us to a gift economy experiment; Quinn & @exeuntdoteth both shared speculative fiction vignettes, the latter a vision of “a biomechanical democracy, the sky unblanketed”

-@exeunt's reading of FOOM led to an extended discussion about distributed intelligence and the need for technological counternarratives against Silicon Valley, which led our friend Teva to ask how colonial logics might inform our thinking about technology in fundamental ways.
+@bettercallzaal gave his theory of a music industry for the new economy; Langdon invited us to a gift economy experiment; Quinn & @exeuntdoteth both shared speculative fiction vignettes, the latter a vision of “a biomechanical democracy, the sky unblanketed.”
+The FOOM reading led to an extended discussion about distributed intelligence and the need for technological counternarratives against Silicon Valley, which led our friend Teva to ask how colonial logics might inform our thinking about technology in fundamental ways.

 ### What We Could Improve
 The temptation to free discussion was strong, and the circle suffered from a lack of deliberate facilitation as the night went on.
 [Tyranny of structurelessness.]
 Confident voices tended to hold the spotlight, while discussion far beyond the planned 5 mins meant some weren’t able to share, or shared after most had left.